jpineda3/MAX78000_SDK/Examples/MAX78000/CNN/cats-dogs_demo/README.md

 ### MAX78000 Feather operations

 The TFT display is optional and not supplied with the MAX78000 Feather board.
-User should use PC terminal program to observe **cats-dogs_demo** result as described in "Terminal output" section.
+User should use PC terminal program to observe **cats-dogs_demo** result as described in "Terminal output" section with help of the ascii art representation of the captured image.

 The MAX78000 Feather compatible 2.4'' TFT FeatherWing display can be ordered here: